- Run Time

 One further note that might be of interest to you preachers.
 I saw the film a few days before Easter, one of the texts this year being Isaiah 65:17-25.
 I had already decided to base my sermon on this text rather than the usual gospel narrative, so this text was very much on my mind when I watched the movie.
 I revised the last part of my sermon “When the Wolf and the Lamb Eat from the Same Dish,” which dealt more with the results of the Resurrection than the historical event itself, to include the film as a visual parable of verse 25.
 In the passage the prophet is reassuring the Jews who have returned from their Babylonian exile that a bright future awaits them—for Christians, their promised period of prosperity can be seen as a precursor of Easter.
 The prophet ends the passage with a second rendering of the poem in which hostile animals—a wolf and a lamb– live in harmony, the predator eating with the victim at the same trough.
 Thus I saw C.P. as the wolf and Ann as the lamb, brought together by the patient Riddick, his role of mediator making him a fitting stand-in for Christ.
 While not bringing in the Kingdom of God, the vote to integrate the schools did move from the Good Friday of segregation to the Easter-like equality of opportunity for both races.

-The film may have its flaw, but it is one I highly recommend, especially for those of you concerned with social justice.
+The film may have its flaws, but it is one I highly recommend, especially for those of you concerned with social justice.

 One further thought, so please indulge me.
 The name of one of my heroes of my younger days, Will Campbell, kept surfacing in my mind as I was writing the above, so I want to mention this incredible man of grace because he famously met with a grand dragon of the KKK and was roundly criticised for it during the days of the Civil Rights movement.
 Campbell was prompted by a North Carolina television journalist to come to his state and become acquainted with some Klan members on a one-to-one basis.
 Campbell did so, discovering a common humanity with a KKK grand dragon, but this did not set well with his fellow activists, as he relates in his memoir Brother to a Dragonfly.
 Many thought he had gone over to the enemy, some of their charges being, “Fascist pig!
 How can you say you’re a preacher and think like that?
 Mississippi redneck!”* In another book Campbell relates that he told the story of his getting along well talking with the Klan member at a CR meeting in the North, and the crowd booed him.
 It seems that liberals too find the unconditional love that Christ calls for a very difficult path to follow.
 Will Campbell was one of those prophets who drew the ire of both his fellow white Mississippians and sometimes that of black activists, especially those considered radicals.
 It is interesting that the actual Ann Atwater mentions in one of the end clips that she had been accused of selling out by working with the Klan member.

-* See the Christian Century article by highlighting and clicking here, or the book itself, pp.241-250.
+* See the Christian Century article by highlighting and clicking here, or Campbell’s book itself, pp.241-250.